-The verify(expr1, expr2, Vector), verify(expr1, expr2, 'Vector'(ver)), verify(expr1, expr2, Vector[o]) and verify(expr1, expr2, 'Vector[o]'(ver)) calling sequences return true if it can be determined that the two Vectors satisfy a relation elementwise, either by testing with equality or using the verification ver.
-If an orientation o is given, then the two Vectors must also have the given orientation.
+The verify(expr1, expr2, vector) and verify(expr1, expr2, 'vector'(ver)) calling sequences return true if it can be determined that the two vectors satisfy a relation elementwise, either by testing with equality or using the verification ver.

 If true is returned, then each of the pairs of elements satisfied the relation.
 If false is returned, then at least one pair of elements did not satisfy the relation (a result of type verify(false)).
 Otherwise, FAIL is returned, indicating that for at least one pair of elements it could not be determined whether or not they satisfied the relation (a result of type verify(FAIL)).